-The Family Justice Center, also known as One Safe Place, brings together a multiagency task force under one roof, to provide coordinated services to victims of domestic violence and their children.
+The Family Justice Center, also known as One Safe Place, brings together a multi-agency task force under one roof, to provide coordinated services to victims of domestic violence and their children.
 It is anticipated that One Safe Place will lead to significant increases in successful criminal prosecution and civil legal solutions and reductions in repeat incidents and homicides.

 One Safe Place partners have an integrated, seamless approach to service in a welcoming, victim-focused, and survivor-driven environment.
 Beyond serving survivors, One Safe Place will strive to create a new social consciousness in the community about violence affecting families through education, training, and research.
-The Crime Control and Prevention District contributes funding for the operation of the One Safe Place facility.
-One Safe Place is required to submit reports to the FWPD on data generated by the multi-agency task force and a yearend summary report that highlights accomplishments..
+The Crime Control and

+Prevention District contributes funding for the operating expenses of the One Safe Place, which is detailed in the program's budget summary.
+One Safe Place is required to submit reports to the FWPD that outline performance results and CCPD fund expenditures prior to reimbursement.